nishaChandramoorthy/nishachandramoorthy.github.io/readme.md

-# Notes on dynamical systems
+# Notes on applied dynamical systems